Giving-Tuesday/form-990-xml-parser/README.md

 │   ├── Parser
 │   │   ├── formparser.py                   # Each form parser is a class object with 4 initiated variables/objects and various methods used to parse xml
 │   ├── helpers.py                          # Variety of helper methods used across library
-│   ├── index_downloader.py                 # Helper methods used to download xml indices from Giving Tuesday Datalake │   ├── loggingutil.py                      # Logging library to help us log access, errors, and parser status/progress.
+│   ├── index_downloader.py                 # Helper methods used to download xml indices from GivingTuesday Datalake │   ├── loggingutil.py                      # Logging library to help us log access, errors, and parser status/progress.
 ├── Images                                  # Series of graphic flowcharts inserted in the README.md file below │   ├── Picture1.png